The Tree of Knowledge

 Here's a work sung years back with the ASO Chamber Chorus.
 Unforgettable.
 Especially around the 24-minute mark.

-I worked for one year in commercial radio.
-Unlike public radio where gentle silence and "beds" of music eased transitions, the commercial control board input was staccato, relentless.
-Headphones on, first song cued up, I sat suspended as the top-of-the-hour news rolled in, lurching from scandal to deep tragedy to the Dow and sports scores.
+I worked for a year in commercial radio.
+Unlike public radio where gentle silence and "beds" of music eased transitions, commercial input was staccato, relentless.
+Headphones on, first song cued up, I sat suspended as the top-of-the-hour news rolled in, lurching from scandal to deep tragedy to Dow and sports scores.
 No pause.
 Detached, cynical delivery.

-My naïve email to the network program director (asking why so tabloid-like?) met the response:
+My naïve email to the network program director (why so tabloid-like?) met the response:

 Fourteen years later, social media feels like that.
-On a large scale, the newsfeed scrolls down like a vertical ticker tape - a post featuring "reality" personalities appearing right above images from the Syrian uprising.
-On a personal scale, deeply intimate and transformative events - each deserving its own universe, let alone a post, give way to the everyday: weekend plans - food - fragments of thought.
+Large scale - newsfeed scrolls, a vertical ticker tape - a post featuring "reality" personalities appearing right above harrowing images from Syria.
+Personal scale - deeply intimate and transformative events - each deserving its own universe, let alone a post, give way to the everyday: weekend plans - food - fragments of thought.
 All on the same page.

-An indiscriminate scroll has nothing to do with the weight or the rapture of human reality.
+The indiscriminate scroll has nothing to do with the weight or rapture of human reality.

-Sven Birkerts' The Gutenberg Elegies, riveting in the mid '90s, (quaintly?) decries the "flattening of historical perspective" with the coming electronic age - the trivialization of the weighty, the important.
-I wonder how this flattening will ultimately affect our personal perspective, our ability to feel in proportion to experience.
+Sven Birkerts' The Gutenberg Elegies, riveting in the mid '90s, (quaintly?) decries the "flattening of historical perspective" with the coming electronic age - the trivialization of what is meaningful.

 All journeys have secret destinations of which the traveler is unaware.